rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ### ML methods

-#### Questions
+#### Important questions
 - Which ML methods should we choose? why?

 #### Practice

 We assume that you follow existing techniques to develop suitable models.
+In this case, we will use LSTM

-LSTM
+>Note: link to LSTM

 ### Training and ML model experiments

+#### Important questions
-After having the model, we will do the training and model experiments.
-We will need to record performance metrics, machine information, etc. and associate them with the data to be used (and the metadata) so that we can have all information is linked for an end-to-end ML experiment.
+After having the model selection and suitable methods:
+- How will you do the training and model experiments?
+- How will we record performance metrics, machine information, etc. and associate them with the data to be used (and the metadata) so that we can have all information is linked for an end-to-end ML experiment.
+- How would we manage thousands of experiments?
+- How to evaluate or compare your experiments based on multiple metrics?
+What would be an appropriate solution?

 #### Tools for experimenting ML models